Understanding Durga Puja: The Sanskritised, Political Version | Feminism In India

 The current socio-cultural situation thus, demands a thorough understanding of the impending threat of a second wave of COVID-19 and the ongoing crises; else they might have to invoke some other goddess to repent their historical errors.

-Author Bio: Pratyusha is a Research Scholar and Teaching Assistant in the Department of Humanistic Studies, IIT (BHU), Varanasi.
+Pratyusha is a Research Scholar and Teaching Assistant in the Department of Humanistic Studies, IIT (BHU), Varanasi.
 She is interested in Post Colonial Resistance and Protest Movements, Gender and Film Studies.
 She can be found on Facebook and Instagram.

 Featured Image Source: Economic Times